 The water filter ensures to make the liquid free from chemicals and impurities in order to avoid impairing the flavor of your drink.

-It only works with all Keurig 2.0 machines and won't be operational with Keurig Classic Brewers.
-However, if you already have reusable coffee filter from previous model then you don't need to buy new one as it's compatible with Keurig 2.0 machines as well.
+It only works with all Keurig 2.0 machines and won’t be operational with Keurig Classic Brewers.
+However, if you already have a reusable coffee filter from the previous model then you don’t need to buy a new one as it’s compatible with Keurig 2.0 machines as well.